 So when we think of millennials, we think of helicopter parents or Tiger parents, parents did everything for them.
 Well with Gen Z, who’s really only a few years younger than the youngest millennials, there was a huge shift in parenting styles.
 And instead of doing things for their kids, they actually taught their kids how to do things for themselves online.

 And so this new type of parenting is called tech parenting.
 And because of this tech parenting, kids grew up learning how to be way more independent, how to find things out on their own, how to do their own research online, and not rely on their parents.
 But the parents also did this one really interesting thing, because, in addition to teaching them how to do everything for themselves online, they scared them shitless about everything that could possibly go wrong.

 And like this, everything from where from, like, online, you know, predators to identity theft, and yeah, I mean, this generation, they are way more independent than millennials.
 But they’re also much more risk-averse, which is really interesting.

-Okay, they are not as influenced by like, what you would call salesy promotions, right.
+Okay, they are not as influenced by like, what you would call salesy promotions, right?
 They’re like, “Oh, Is that real?”
-And they are much more critical of what’s real, what’s authentic, what feels like marketing to them.
+And they are much more critical of what’s real, what’s authentic, and what feels like marketing to them.